 There are 2 types of sniffers.

-Though the low-cost sniffers usually suffer from a few limitations, such as the lack of advanced features on the companion desktop software side as well as not being able to scan the three primary advertising channels simultaneously, they are good enough for most tests.
+Though the low-cost sniffers usually suffer from a few limitations — such as the lack of advanced features and not being able to scan all three primary advertising channels simultaneously — they are good enough for most application profile testing tasks.

 Conclusion

 Bluetooth technology continues to be a cornerstone of wireless communication, enabling a wide array of devices to connect seamlessly.
-By adhering to best practices and leveraging advanced testing tools such as sniffers, emulators etc., testers can test the Bluetooth devices effectively.
+By adhering to best practices and leveraging advanced testing tools such as sniffers, emulators, and Bluetooth DTM direct test mode protocol testing, testers can validate both physical level testing compliance and application profile testing functionality.
+Comprehensive application profile testing for Bluetooth Low Energy (BLE) solutions for consumer devices ensures that BLE app development deliverables meet Bluetooth SIG specifications before product launch.